Skip to contents

 together with all original feasibility constraints of the planning problem, where \(\mathcal{C}\) is the set of constrained objectives.

-Depending on objective sense, the internal implementation may transform minimization objectives into equivalent constrained forms, but the method always follows the same principle:
+Depending on the sense of each objective, the internal implementation may transform minimization and maximization objectives into equivalent solver-ready constrained forms.
+The method always follows the same principle:

 • one objective is optimized directly,